-Return to the main chore charts page to see more or make a purchase.
+Return to the main chore charts page to purchase

 This daily chart is a routines-type chart that helps children to organize their day.
 A perfect organizational chart, it breaks the day into smaller parts and makes getting jobs done much easier.
 With this daily chart, kids are less overwhelmed